What is it?

-In addition, clients are taught chain analyses, which is “a detail description of the problematic behaviors.”
-Chain analyses are completed in session with the therapist and outside of sessions in order to analyze behaviors that the client wants to change and identify skills that could be helpful for dealing with that particular problematic situation.
+In addition, you will learn chain analyses, which is “a detail description of a problematic behaviors” which is completed every session with the therapist in order to analyze problematic behaviors that you’re struggling with and figure out which specific DBT skills you could use to manage that particular challenging situation.

 The main purpose of this module is to teach clients to be present and pay attention in the moment.